redroot/serverless-demo/README.md

 - Setup backend like service (b) that uses amazon dynamo db to persist like between client uuid and film uuid
 - - can we make it work locally or is that not important?
 Try as uploading all the time is a pain, and differences between event contents when invoking locally and curling url
 - - add scripts to Curl endpoint easily - somehow read endpoint for current stage out of environment - might not be necessary as invoking function locally uses resources in prod, but probably still useful
-- - add ability to query List endpoint
-- let us use Babel with webpack maybe?
+- let us use Babel with webpack maybe? https://github.com/serverless-heaven/serverless-webpack
 - Move individual service tests into their own folder, add include and exclude lines to serverless.yml
 - Add ability to view all 'production' functions and 'staging' functions somehow in top level folder
 - Deployable to staging environment and production environment in obvious way - aliasing maybe?
 - Work out steps for static frontend for doing this.
 - Work out nice deployment steps
 - Work out easy monitoring an metric steps
+- Cloudfront infront of S3 bucket for caching?
+- Env vars for discovery of other services endpoints through API gateway

 PRODUCTION MONITORING TODO

 - Can we somehow manage shared production env variables for production resources like the kinesis stream that several sources need to read from.
-- Can we create production only alarms in Cloudwatch easily?
+- Can we create production only alarms in Cloudwatch easily from within repo?
+Terraform file.

 NOTES